 There’s something so visually pleasing about the way the vermillion-red suspension bridge hovers delicately over the brilliant turquoise water below — often with a veil of fog — that makes photographing the Golden Gate Bridge a bucket list must for San Franciscans and visitors alike.

-Having spent much of my childhood and early adulthood exploring and working in San Francisco (respectively), I’ve discovered a handful of incredible views of the Golden Gate Bridge.
+Having spent much of my childhood and early adulthood exploring and working in San Francisco, I’ve discovered a handful of incredible views of the Golden Gate Bridge!

-Some are very well known; others are a bit more under-the-radar, local view spots for the Golden Gate Bridge that not every tourist knows about.
+Some are very well known; others are a bit more under-the-radar, local view points for the Golden Gate Bridge that not every tourist knows about.

-I’m going to break this guide into finding the best views of the Golden Gate Bridge into three sections, as there are three primary places you can get great Golden Gate views.
+I’m going to break this guide into finding the best views of the Golden Gate Bridge into two sections, as there are two primary places you can get great Golden Gate views.